 Students are responsible for identifying their preferred dissertation research laboratory during May of the spring semester.
 In order to make the final selection, ensure that all 3 sets of the Rotation Documents (Rotation Contract and Rotation Summary) are complete and submitted to the NGP office.
 Once the selection has been made, email the Advisement Committee and Deanna Solórzano, noting your proposed faculty mentor.
 Deanna will contact the identified faculty member to request written approval and letter of financial support.
 Unless there is an approved petition for a fourth rotation, mentor selections must be finalized by the end of May.
 This is critical, as students who have not been accepted into a dissertation laboratory by this time will not be considered for appointment to the Neuroscience training grant.
-Failure to identify and be accepted into a dissertation laboratory is grounds for dismissal from the NGP.
+While the Advisement Committee and other training faculty are here to be as helpful as possible, ultimately it is each student's responsibility to secure a dissertation laboratory.
+Failure to do so is grounds for dismissal from the NGP.